 Some might be asking themselves, “Can we do this with the other prophecies of “times” in the Bible?”
 We are speaking specifically to the prophecies “time, times and half a time” and “time, times, and the dividing of time” that we find in the books of Daniel and Revelation.

 There are a couple of reasons why this probably will not work with other prophecies.
-The main reason why it probably can’t be is the seven times of Daniel 4 is a dual fulfillment prophecy which can be both interpreted and applied to two different Kings of Babylon.
-We can interpret and apply it to the ancient king of Babylon, and we can apply it to the third and final King of Babylon, which is known to us as current-day ISIS.
+The main reason why it probably can’t be is the seven times of Daniel 4 is a dual fulfillment prophecy that can be both interpreted and applied to two different Kings of Babylon.
+We can interpret and apply it to the ancient king of Babylon, and we can apply it to the third and final King of Babylon, which is known to us as the past leader of ISIS.

 Most of the prophecies of time in the Bible give us a starting point, describe the event, and if you understand the key to decipher the length of time, you will know the end date.
 However, all three of the times prophecies speak of the duration of defined events.
 In other words, they define a specific event and then they tell us the amount of time this event will be taking place.
 The seven times of Daniel 4 tells us how long the king will dwell with the beasts of the earth.
 It does not reveal the date this event will begin; only that once it starts, it will last for seven years.
 However, this same prophecy speaks of the tree Babylon hewed down in seven times, and this we can apply to the last Babylon.